REIT Rankings: Apartments

 'Real' rent growth can also be estimated from BLS inflation data.
 We note below that 'real' rent growth (inflation adjusted) has slowed to just 1% in recent months, down from the 3% level in 2015.

 As we often point out, it's important to remember that demographics over the next ten years are highly favorable to apartment demand.
-The 14-year generation of 20-34 year olds, currently in prime renting age, has roughly 3 million more people than the prior 14-year generation.
+The 14-year generation of 20-34-year-olds, currently in prime renting age, has roughly 3 million more people than the prior 14-year generation.
 Over the next five years, rental values will be a battle between high levels of supply and high levels of demand.
-Change at the margins, particularly in the propensity to rent versus own, and the availability of mortgage credit for this demographic, will determine whether we are currently over-building or under-building in the multifamily space.
+Change at the margins, particularly in the propensity to rent versus own, and the availability of mortgage credit for this demographic, will determine whether we are currently overbuilding or underbuilding in the multifamily space.

 Recent Developments and Performance

-Apartment REITs have gained 5% over the past 13-week quarter, outperforming the broader REIT index, which has fallen 3%.
+Apartment REITs have gained 5% over the past 13-week quarter, outperforming the broader REIT index which has fallen 3%.
 Apartment REITs continue to be resilient in the face of a mountain of high-end apartment supply as demand remains firm, a function of higher home prices and a millennial generation that values the optionality of renting more than prior generations.
 Rent growth is expected to be 2-3.5% this year.
 Sunbelt and California markets continue to perform well, while NYC continues to be weak.

 Q1 earnings were generally quite good.
-Of the seven apartment REITs, 1 beat expectations , 5 met expectations (MAA, CPT, UDR, EQR, AIV), and 1 missed expectations .
+Of the seven apartment REITs, 1 beat expectations, 5 met expectations (MAA, CPT, UDR, EQR, AIV), and 1 missed expectations.
 Forward guidance was generally solid across the sector.

 Occupancy remains near peak levels at 96%.
-Year over year average revenue growth was 3.5% in Q1, down from the peak of 5.5% in Q3 2015.
+Year-over-year average revenue growth was 3.5% in Q1, down from the peak of 5.5% in Q3 2015.
 NOI grew an average 4%, down from the peak of 7% in Q1 2016.

-Supply has been, and will continue to be, the primary focus on conference calls, particularly for costal (especially New York City) and west-coast REITs: AVB, EQR, and ESS.
-Rent growth, especially in the luxury segment, continues to slow as supply has increased significantly in costal markets.
+Supply has been, and will continue to be, the primary focus on conference calls, particularly for coastal (especially New York City) and west-coast REITs: AVB, EQR, and ESS.
+Rent growth, especially in the luxury segment, continues to slow as supply has increased significantly in coastal markets.
 REITs own a disproportionate amount of high-end units relative to the national average.
 The average monthly rent per unit across all seven REITs exceeds $2,095, up from $1,250 in Q3 2011.

 Rent growth is expected to average between a sector-low of 1.6% (Equity Residential) to a sector-high of 3.8% (Apartment Investment Management) with the other 5 REITs in between.
 The general sentiment is that rent growth in the lower-end may finally begin to outperform the higher end.
 This would benefit the REITs with an "average" quality focus: AIV, CPT, MAA, and UDR.
-These non-costal REITs have outperformed this year as a result, and we expect this trend to continue.
+These non-coastal REITs have outperformed this year as a result, and we expect this trend to continue.

 Below is our REIT Heat Map, showing the YTD performance in relation to other sectors.